OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## 4.5.
 Indirect prompt injection
 Impact: Getting unwanted answers or actions from hidden instructions in a prompt

-Prompt injection manipulates a large language model (LLM) through the injection of prompts into prompts, causing unintended actions or answers by the LLM.
+Prompt injection manipulates a large language model (GenAI) through the injection of prompts into prompts, causing unintended actions or answers by the LLM.
 The flexibility of natural language makes it harder to apply input validation than for strict syntax situations like SQL commands.
 The obvious countermeasure is the one that mitigates all the risks in this guide: oversight, e.g. asking users to review any substantial actions taken, such as sending e-mails.

 References:
 * [Simon Willison's article](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/)